kotonepm/cse15l-lab-reports/lab2.md

 static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];
     for(int i = 0; i < arr.length; i += 1) {
-      newArray[arr.length - i - 1] = arr[i]; //left-hand side and right-hand side assignments are swapped
+      newArray[arr.length - i - 1] = arr[i];
     }
-    return newArray; //must return a new array and not the original array }
+    return newArray;
+  }
 ```

 **Why This Fix Works**
+This fix works because the left-hand side and right-hand side assignments are swapped.
+This is an error because we are essentially assigning arr, the array with values, to the values of newArray, which is an empty list.
+By assigning the values in arr to newArray, the values are set to the values of an empty list {0, 0, 0}.
+Furthermore the original array (arr) is returned when we want a newArray.
+To fix this issue, the first thing is to assign the values of the original array (arr) to the empty array, newArray.
+This way we set the values of the original arr to the empty array.
+Lastly, we want to return the empty array with the updated values, so we return newArray.

+---

 ## Part 3

 **Something I learned from lab in week 2 or 3 that you didn’t know before**